massimofasciano/fdedup/README.md

 - Uses SHA-512 to detect duplicates based on file contents
 - Can cache results to avoid rehashing (files are invalidated if modified date changes)

 Sample binary will find all duplicates in current folder and all subfolders.
-Caching is enabled using .fdedup_cache.bin
+Caching is enabled using .fdedup_cache_NN.bin (NN=47 on Linux and 92 on Windows based on path separator character code).

 ```bash
 # fdedup